Cookidoo Add a feature project

 Research Goal

-We want to: Understand how users discover and interact with the recipe-management experience and identify improvements that help retain subscribers beyond the free trial period.
+I want to: Understand how users discover and interact with the recipe-management experience and identify improvements that help retain subscribers beyond the free trial period.

 Research Plan - Add a feature